rchikhi/rust-alignbench/analysis/internal/README.md

-# Runtime analysis

-Run:

-    `cargo criterion --message-format=json | tee bench_results.json`

-to export benchmarking runtime results.

-# Other files

-Please disregard the other files in this folder, they are undocumented tests for an ongoing project.
+Please disregard this folder, these are undocumented tests for an ongoing project.